In This Article

 D. Multiple times a day

 If you’ve selected A & B: The number of times you or your family uses your kitchen in a day is one of the most important factors to take into consideration.
 Hence, a kitchen that is used once or twice a day can have a few shelves and a single work zone.
-A small kitchen can have standalone units outside the kitchen.
+A small HDB kitchen design can also have stand-alone units outside the kitchen.

-Prior to cooking, activities such as washing, peeling, cutting, mixing and measuring takes place in the prep zone.
-You spend most of your time in this zone so make sure its a flawless one.
-In order to do that, two or more shelves and a dedicated counter top space makes it a convenient process.
+Prior to cooking, activities such as washing, peeling, cutting, mixing and measuring take place in the prep zone.
+You spend most of your time in this zone so make sure it is a flawless one.
+In order to do that, two or more shelves and dedicated counter space makes it a convenient process.

-Lastly, the clean zone is a zone that is separate from the prep zone and the cook zone.
-To avoid a cumbersome cleaning process, ensure the clean zone has a large enough sink with a glass and plate tray for washed cutlery and utensils.
+Lastly, the clean zone is one that is separate from the prep zone and the cook zone.
+To avoid a cumbersome cleaning process, ensure the clean zone has a large enough sink with a glass-and-plate tray for washed cutlery and utensils.

-B. I have a couple of pots and pans, and an extra induction cooker
+B. I have a couple of pots and pans and an extra HDB induction hob

-If you’ve selected A & B: The number of shelves required in a kitchen depends on the amount of cookware you own.
+If you’ve selected A & B: The number of shelves required in an HDB kitchen design depends on the amount of cookware you own.
 We recommend installing one or two cabinets in the cook zone for storing your cookware.

 If you’ve selected A: Keep clutter away from your kitchen with sufficient storage.
-Store your flatware in a 3-shelf cabinet in the prep zone.
-Use bottom drawers for daily items, while cabinets above the counter are ideal for items for occasional uses.
+Store your flatware in a three-shelf cabinet in the prep zone.
+Use bottom drawers for daily items while cabinets above the counter are ideal for occasional-use items.
 The top storage cabinets are suitable for keeping rarely used items.